Reliably Detecting Model Failures in Deployment Without Labels: Introduction

 \textbf{Practical and scalable.} D3M is model agnostic so long as the base model's feature extractor can be optimized via gradient descent.
 This flexibility allows D3M to monitor various modalities of high-dimensional data.
 Unlike previous work, D3M avoids the retraining or finetuning of the base model via posterior sampling, crucial for the efficient monitoring of large models.
 Finally, owing to the decoupling of the algorithmic protocol into two distinct stages, D3M is \textit{efficiently scalable in the size of the training dataset}, a critical consideration on the feasibility of its application onto current ML pipelines that is not enjoyed by standard baselines.

-\textbf{Empirical validation.} We showcase experimental results on various shift scenarios in the UCI Heart Disease dataset \citep{heart_disease_45}, CIFAR-10/10.1 \citep{recht2018cifar}, Camelyon17 (WILDS) \citep{koh2021wilds}, and an Internal Medicine (IM) dataset\footnote{For the moment, we have anonymized the name of the dataset and will be henceforth referred to as the Internal Medicine (IM) dataset.} to demonstrate its effectiveness in monitoring models of various modalities.
+\textbf{Empirical validation.} We showcase experimental results on various shift scenarios in the UCI Heart Disease dataset \citep{heart_disease_45}, CIFAR-10/10.1 \citep{recht2018cifar}, Camelyon17 (WILDS) \citep{koh2021wilds}, and the GEneral Medicine INpatient Initiative (GEMINI) dataset ~\citep{verma2017, verma2021assessing} to demonstrate its effectiveness in monitoring models of various modalities.
 Our method effectively detects deployment-time deterioration with low false positive rates (FPR) when shifts are non deteriorating, and achieves competitive true positive rates (TPR) when shifts are deteriorating compared to standard baselines.
 In particular, we discuss how results on the internal medicine dataset suggest D3M to be well-suited for integration into real-world clinical monitoring pipelines.